Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ## Features

-The SDK offers you the following features
+The SDK offers you the following features:

 ### For card payments